Billy Brownless: Media career and life after football

 In January 2020, Brownless appeared in the sixth season of the Australian version of I'm a Celebrity...Get Me Out of Here!.

 In September 2021, Brownless announced he was leaving The Sunday Footy Show and the Nine Network after 27 years with the network.

 Personal life

-Brownless was married to Nicki.
+Brownless was married to ex-wife Nicki for 18 years.
 They have two daughters, Lucy and Ruby, and two sons, Oscar and Max.
-Brownless and Nicki made headlines in 2016 and beyond after it came to light that they had separated after 18 years of marriage in 2015, and that Nicki had proceeded to have a relationship with one of Brownless's colleagues, Garry Lyon.
-The relationship caused a bitter falling-out between Brownless and Lyon, causing Lyon to leave The Footy Show with depression.
+They made headlines in 2016 after it came to light that, after 18 years of marriage, they had separated in late 2015, and that Nicki had gone on to have a relationship with one of Brownless's colleagues, Garry Lyon.
+The relationship caused a bitter falling-out between Brownless and Lyon, causing Lyon to leave The Footy Show.